 Why older people need to maintain their body temperature

 Figures released by the Office for National Statistics demonstrate that there were around 24,300 excess winter deaths in England and Wales in 2015/16.
 Unfortunately, many older people in the UK are also faced with the prospect of having to choose between food and paying for heating in the winter months.

-It’s particularly important for older people to maintain their body temperature at an optimal level (around 37°C).
-This is because letting your body temperature drop below 35°C can lead to serious conditions such as hypothermia.
+It’s particularly important for older people to maintain their body temperature at an optimal level (around 37°C), because letting your body temperature drop below 35°C can lead to serious conditions such as hypothermia.

 Hypothermia is potentially dangerous, particularly for older people.
-NHS Choices offers advice on the signs and symptoms, and what to do if you find someone who has become hypothermic.
+NHS Choices offer advice on the signs and symptoms, including what to do if you find someone who has become hypothermic.

 Older people may be at greater risk of suffering because of cold temperatures for a number of reasons, including:

 - turning the heating off or down to save money

 - being less physically aware of changes in temperature due to a medical condition

 - lack of appropriate clothing or insufficient nutrition